remotesensorDJB/storymaps101/PITCHME.md

 ### About me...

 @ul
-- GIS Technology Consultant
-- University of Louisville Center for GIS
+- Director of the University of Louisville Center for GIS
 - 15 Years in GIS/Mapping
 - Teach courses in GIS (including web mapping)
-- Support research (faculty and student)
+- Collaborate on research projects
 - Technical Support to campus GIS users
 @ulend
 +++